2020 Autumn Colours Spectacular Tour of Japan

 In the evening you have another chance to explore Tokyo a little more on your own.

 Day 5: Mt Fuji and Kawaguchi-ko

 An express train takes us to Kawaguchi-ko, a town located in the scenic Fuji Five Lakes district in the foothills of Mt Fuji.
-Kawaguchi-ko offers some breathtaking views of Mt Fuji, with the lakes and autumn foliage of the surrounding area framing Japan’s highest mountain and iconic national symbol.
+Kawaguchi-ko offers some breathtaking views of Mt Fuji, with the lakes and autumn foliage framing Japan’s highest mountain and iconic national symbol.

-Tonight you have your first chance to stay in a ryokan, a traditional Japanese inn, where you can experience an authentic kaiseki-style banquet and a soak in a hot-spring onsen bath with dramatic views of Mt Fuji across the lake (weather permitting of course!).
+Tonight you have your first chance to stay in a traditional Japanese inn (a ryokan).
+You can experience an authentic kaiseki-style banquet.
+Imagine soaking in a hot-spring onsen bath with dramatic views of Mt Fuji across the lake.
 Restored and relaxed after a day of exploration, we think you’ll soon fall asleep on the comfortable futon bedding in your traditional tatami-mat room.
 Japanese ryokan hospitality at its best!